Heritage Pool and Racquet Club

 If you notify the HPTC committee before the season begins:

-If you notify the HPTC committee after the season begins:
+If you notify the HPTC committee after the season begins AND before January 1:

 Each fall, HPTC hosts two Club Appreciation Days.
 We ask that all members send one representative from their family to participate.
 HPTC is a member-run club and participation in court clean up enables us to keep our costs reasonable.
 It is also a good way to meet and connect with other members.
 Members who do not participate will be levied a $50 Work Party No-Show Fee.
-Details and sign-up options will be emailed soon.
+Details and sign-up options are emailed yearly before the start of the season.

 Major snow (over 3 inches) is handled by contractors.
 For light snow less than 3”, members will need to clear courts themselves using shovels that are hanging outside the paddle hut.
 Flip the snowboards up (unlock by lifting straight up) and push the snow from the courts into the parking lot.
 Do not bury the walkways.
 If snow removal delays the onset of play, the shoveling members are entitled to extend their time to get their full 1 1/2 hour playing time, and this may ripple through the day.

 In the event of significant snowfall or other issues impacting safety, the Club may have to close for a period of time to properly clear the parking lot and the courts.
 If this is the case, an email announcement will be sent with an expected time of re-opening.

 The heaters/blowers use 8 gallons of propane per court hour so must be used judiciously.
 They are to be used only for keeping snow and ice from accumulating on a cleared court.
 Do not use the heaters to attempt to melt accumulated snow – as this will make shoveling much harder.
 Also, they are not to be used to provide heat as you play.